nemanjamalesija/web-store/README.md

-Jumbo Bowls poke bowl online store.
+Jumbo Bowls poke bowl online store

 Full stack application with express backend, MongoDB database and Vue 3 frontend.
 Typescript supported both on the front and the back.
 Tailwind CSS on the front.